datasscientist/datasscientist/README.md

 - 👋 Hi, I’m @datasscientist
-- 👀 I’m interested in web development, data science and machine learnin
+- 👀 I’m interested in web development, data science, linear programing, stocastic optimization and machine learning.
-- 🌱 I’m currently learning Javascript, HTML, CSC and Python
+- 🌱 I’m currently learning C, C++ and C#
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on data science project and optimization problems.
 - 📫 You can contact me through my email: a01284924@itesm.mx or vhgarza2003@gmail.com

 <!---